Joker: Folie à Deux: Box office

 Jeff Goldstein, the studio's president of domestic distribution, acknowledged the film's performance in an article in The Wall Street Journal, mentioning that the sequel was a "deeper dive into mental illness" and making guesses about some of the film's core audience (particularly males) struggling to connect with this new direction for the character of Lee.
 Wall Street financial analyst Dan Ives deemed the film a "black eye" for Warner Bros. at a key time, with the industry having expected the film to be a hit.
 Variety also attributed the film's underperformance to Bradley Cooper's lack of participation on it with his commercial instincts unlike its predecessor, as Cooper dissolved his producing partnership with Phillips in 2021.
 Variety noted that since the commercial success of The Batman (2022), Joker: Folie à Deux is the sixth live-action film based on DC characters to financially underperform, following the DC Extended Universe films Black Adam (2022), Shazam!
 Fury of the Gods, The Flash, Blue Beetle and Aquaman and the Lost Kingdom (all 2023).
-A Warner Bros. insider opined that the film put more pressure than ever on Superman (2025), which Gunn and Safran hope to use to "right the ship".
+A Warner Bros. insider opined that the film put more pressure than ever on Superman (2025), which Gunn and Safran hoped to use to "right the ship".
 In its second weekend, Joker: Folie à Deux made $7 million, a record-breaking 81% drop for a DC film.
 The film's second weekend gross fell below the debut of Terrifier 3 (2024), an independent horror movie, which topped the box office in its opening weekend at number one.
 The following weekend the film lost 1,245 theaters and made $2.2 million, dropping another 69% and finishing in sixth.

 A source close to the production deemed the release a "complete audience rejection".
 Another described it as "a very expensive art film" whose intended audience was Phoenix.
 According to another source, Phillips spent the weekend release of Folie à Deux secluded on a ranch property he owns.
 A source directly involved in the film acknowledged that no one could reach Phillips, and that his rejection of fan expectations sealed its failure and harmed the DC brand.
 The box office analyst Jeff Bock of Exhibitor Relations called the film "a Speed 2 level of disaster" with Warner Bros. massively overspending on the film, only for audiences to show very little interest, seemingly as a result of the filmmakers making creative choices that did not align with fan expectations.